-To apply for the FIT scheme, installations must be in Great Britain and have a meter compliant with the metering legislation in place.
+To apply for the FIT’s scheme, installations must be in Great Britain and have a meter compliant with the metering legislation.
 This means that the electricity meter must be of an approved pattern or construction in accordance with Schedule 7 of the Electricity Act 1989.

 MID approved meters

-From 30 October 2006, ‘approved’ may also refer to an electricity meter type approved by a notified body under the European Measuring Instruments Directive (MID 2004/22/EC).
+From 30 October 2006, ‘approved’ may also refer to an electricity meter type approved by a notified body under the European Measuring Instruments Directive (MID 2014/32/EU - previously 2004/22/EC).